Derrick White replaces Kawhi Leonard on US Olympic men’s basketball team

-LAS VEGAS — (AP) — Derrick White was named to the U.S. men's basketball team for the Paris Olympics on Wednesday as a replacement for Kawhi Leonard.
+LAS VEGAS — (AP) — Derrick White of the NBA champion Boston Celtics has replaced the Los Angeles Clippers' Kawhi Leonard on the U.S. team for the Paris Olympics, USA Basketball said Wednesday in the first shakeup to a roster that was announced in the spring.

-White averaged 15.2 points and 5.2 assists for the NBA champion Boston Celtics this past season.

-Leonard missed 12 of the Los Angeles Clippers’ final 14 games this past season with right knee inflammation.
-USA Basketball said it, along with the Clippers, made the decision on Leonard's status.
+Leonard missed 12 of the Los Angeles Clippers’ final 14 games this past season with right knee inflammation, though he said in recent days that he felt fine and the knee was doing well.
+USA Basketball said it, along with the Clippers, made the decision on Leonard’s status for Paris.

 He has missed 256 regular-season games over the last seven years, including all of the 2021-22 season with knee trouble.
 He appeared in 68 games this past season for the Clippers, his most since playing in 74 for San Antonio during the 2016-17 season.